pimatic/pimatic-guide/api/index.html.md

       "success": true
     }

-You can also create (using 'POST') or update (using 'Patch') the value of a variable:
+You can also create (using 'POST') or update (using 'PATCH') the value of a variable:

     curl \
       -X PATCH \